-Salesforce Marketing Cloud and Pardot have become two of the leading tools for multi-channel marketing, and the go-to choices for Salesforce customers looking for marketing automation.
-In just 6 years under Salesforce ownership, according to some sources, Marketing Cloud has seen 6x growth and Pardot has seen a formidable 20x growth.
+Salesforce Marketing Cloud and Pardot (Marketing Cloud Account Engagement) have become two of the leading platforms for multi-channel marketing, and the go-to choices for Salesforce customers looking for marketing automation.
+In the first 6 years of Salesforce ownership, according to some sources, Marketing Cloud experienced 6x growth and Pardot saw a formidable 20x growth.

-While the year 2013 marks Salesforce Marketing Cloud’s official “birthday,” we must go back a few years earlier in the history of both Pardot and ExactTarget to understand how this robust suite of marketing tools came together.
+While the year 2013 marks Salesforce Marketing Cloud’s official “birthday” we should go further back in the history of both Pardot and ExactTarget to understand how this robust suite of marketing tools came together.

 Co-founders David Cummings and Adam Blitzer purchased the domain name Pardot.com in 2006, and launched their marketing automation software the following year.

 After searching for an available name, they came across the word “pardot,” a [Latvian verb] meaning “to market or sell.”
 While many people question how to pronounce Pardot at first (commonly mispronouncing it as “par-deaux”), it’s actually pronounced exactly as it’s spelled.

 Pardot had a history of success, being named the fastest growing technology company in Metro Atlanta just 3 years after its launch, and became an annual sponsor at Salesforce’s Dreamforce conference.

 2011: Salesforce Acquires Radian6

 Salesforce had set its sights on the marketing sphere after establishing itself as a leader in sales and service.
 Their entry point to digital marketing was through social media.